yochaigal/cairn/wip/2e/wilderness-exploration.md

 ## Wilderness Actions
 ### Travel
-- The party plots a course towards the chosen destination.
 - The **Warden** explains how the current [**Difficulty**](#difficulty) affects travel speed, what obstacles they may face, and the odds of [**Getting Lost**](#getting-lost).
 The party adjusts their travel plans (if possible or required).
 - Travel begins.
 Obvious locations, features, and terrain of nearby areas are revealed according to their distance.
 - If necessary, the party rolls 1d6 to see if they've become lost.